 The great thing about gnocchi is that once you’ve done your part with the shaping you can freeze them as they can cook straight from frozen in 5 minutes.
 Those little dumplings are ace as an emergency meal for when you’re having, what my family calls a ‘calorie crisis’ a.k.a extreme hanger.
 As they’re incredibly filling you’ll barely need to make much else to go with them too – A simple sauce, some veg on the side and you’re sorted!

-Ever since my friends have gone to uni I’ve heard their lamentations of missing pesto.
-It’s quite an expensive thing to buy but making it is SO much cheaper and tastier.
-The priciest component seems to be having to buy ALL OF THE BASIL but I’ve found that actually, you don’t need very much basil at all.
+When making pesto at home, the priciest component seems to be having to buy ALL OF THE BASIL but I’ve found that actually, you don’t need very much basil at all.
 Other greens (kale, spinach, wild garlic, chard, broccoli, avocado!) make the bulk while a handful of herbs and some lemon juice bring the flavour.
-I tend to leave out the parmesan (it doesn’t seem to make loads of difference) and use cashews, walnuts or almonds instead of pine nuts.
+I sometimes leave out the parmesan and prefer to use cashews, walnuts or almonds instead of pine nuts.
 For about £4 you can make 2 or 3 jars worth of pesto!
-If you’re feeling like 1/2 cup of olive oil is going to be too spency, cut it with some plain vegetable oil or even water.
+If you’re feeling like 1/2 cup of olive oil is going to be too expensive, cut it with some plain vegetable oil or even water.
 Using water does mean that the pesto will have slightly less flavour and a looser texture but it still works really well as a cheaper, ‘lighter’ option.
 I’d just say try to stick to at least 1/4 cup of olive oil and make up the rest with veg oil/water as you see fit.

 Again this is something which is brilliant to freeze, particularly because it goes mouldy quite easily in the fridge.
 I scoop it into ice cube trays, freeze and then store the pesto cubes in a sandwich bag in the freezer.